ElshiatyTube/FlutterAgoraFirebaseVideoCall_Public/README.md

 ## Getting Started

-*Create a new firebase project and setup firestore, add dummy user data
+*Create a new firebase project and setup firestore

 *Copy FCM authorization key and past it on fcmKey var in constants.dart file

-*Create agora new project and general token, channel name for test purpose and past them in (agoraAppId-agoraTestChannelName-agoraTestToken) vars in constants.dart file
+*Create agora new project and general token, channel name for test purpose and past them with your appId on (agoraAppId-agoraTestChannelName-agoraTestToken) vars in constants.dart file